 The Bush Administration's proposed budget for FAA in fiscal 2006 would sharply increase the amount of money from the Airport and Airway Trust Fund used to cover FAA's costs and would reduce spending significantly for the Airport Improvement Program.
 The proposal also would trim Facilities and Equipment spending below authorized levels.
 Overall, FAA spending would decrease about one percent from the current year's level, according to Transportation Department and FAA officials, a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA BUDGET PROPOSAL WOULD CUT AIP, F&E, ACCELERATE TRUST FUND DEPLETION".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA BUDGET PROPOSAL WOULD CUT AIP, F&E, ACCELERATE TRUST FUND DEPLETION".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.